thephez/docs-core/docs/guide/transactions-standard-transactions.md

 ## Pay To Public Key Hash (P2PKH)

-<<glossary:P2PKH>> is the most common form of pubkey script used to send a transaction to one or multiple Dash <<glossary:addresses>>.
+[P2PKH](../resources/glossary.md#pay-to-pubkey-hash) is the most common form of pubkey script used to send a transaction to one or multiple Dash [addresses](../resources/glossary.md#address).

 ```
 Pubkey script: OP_DUP OP_HASH160 <PubKeyHash> OP_EQUALVERIFY OP_CHECKSIG